shadmehr-salehi/AI-Hackathon-2023/README.md

 - political (4)
 - Scientific_cultural_sports (5)

 As a result, the target column (tags) in the initial dataset may require changes.
-Note that at this stage of the contest, you are allowed to tag news with a maximum of one main category.
+Note that at this stage of the contest, you are allowed to tag news with a maximum of one main category. <br>
-F1 Score is used to evaluate your model.
+F1 Score is used to evaluate your model. <br>
 Our model accuracy was about 85%